 Hello Lincoln Theatre Members and Friends,

 Your health and safety are our top priorities when you visit the Lincoln.
 As we closely monitor the daily changes to the response of COVID-19 in Washington State, we will continue to keep you informed about what the Lincoln Theatre Center Foundation is doing to prevent the spread of Coronavirus and to prepare for a safe reopening.
-Although we will not be able to open for live performance until Phase Four of Washington's Current Phased Approach to reopening, after nearly EIGHT months of being dark, we are returning to the theatre to prepare for a safe reopening.
-On Sunday and Monday, October 25 & 26, we will open cautiously for our first IN-THEATRE MOVIE EXPERIENCE with MANHATTAN SHORT FILM FEST!
-The Lincoln's staff have been working hard over the months to ensure we can exceed the guidelines of the Governor's Safe Start Plan and the Skagit County Health Department to ensure we meet all of the requirements for reopening.
+The Lincoln's staff have been working hard for months to ensure we can exceed the guidelines of the Governor's Safe Start Plan and the Skagit County Health Department to ensure we meet all of the requirements for reopening.
 In keeping with State and Local, and CinemaSafe.org guidelines, theater attendees will be required to maintain a 6 feet social distance between households and to wear facial coverings at all times when not eating and drinking.
 Online ordering of tickets and concessions will be available as well.
 We will continue to communicate with the local and state Health Departments, closely monitor our status, and continue to adjust to new guidelines as quickly as possible.
 As expansion continues, we will proceed cautiously and be ready for possible setbacks or spikes in infection rates, and takes appropriate action.

 The Lincoln Theatre Center Foundation is facing a major financial loss as a result of COVID-19 related postponements and cancellations that could go on for months, and WE NEED YOUR HELP.
 Please think of your current situation and family first, but if you are able, please consider a tax-deductible gift to help support our mission through these challenging times.
 The CARES act provides new incentives for charitable giving.
 The law includes an above-the-line charitable deduction of up to $300 per taxpayer for Eligible Individuals that do Not Itemize.
 The above-the-line deduction will give nonprofit supporters who normally do not receive tax benefits, incentive to make gifts to their favorite causes this year.
 For itemizers: 100% of AGI Limit for Cash Contributions to Public and Private Charities!
 This provision is huge for charitable giving.
 This year, taxpayers may deduct gifts of cash regardless of whether given to a public charity or private foundation and deduct them up to their contribution base --100% of their adjusted gross income (AGI).
 Gifts of cash made to public charities are normally limited to 60% of AGI.